 The Biggest Mistake

 Just because we need money or we need to prove something doesn’t mean any job will do.
 I know sometimes it’s inevitable — at times we need to work in a job we hate for our family.
 But if we keep doing it all our lives, what’s the point?
-Come on, let’s be honest.

 In my experience, I was successful — in my own eyes — proving that I could land a decent job after graduation and I was not a loser.
 That was the goal — land a job and get my parents’ approval, knowing they invested in my education.

 Little did I know, I was falling into the trap.
-Because after a few weeks working, I was happy no more.
+Because after a few weeks working, I became happy no more.
 I felt like carrying the whole world and no one’s there to help.
 I couldn’t carry it alone.
 I realized I didn’t want to work at nights as a call center agent.
 It’s not the life I wanted to live.

 The point is, don’t just work for money or because you want to prove something.
 You’re not gonna make it.